 The paper is organized as follows: Preliminaries are discussed in Section~\ref{sec:pre}.
 ReLU generative networks that can identify the indices and labels of the directed edges in the Euler string are discussed in Section~\ref{sec:OutE}.
-Existence of ReLU networks to generate all trees with tree edit distance at most $d$ due to substitution operations is discussed in Section~\ref{sec:ESGR}.
-Existence of ReLU networks to generate all trees with edit distance at most (resp., exactly) $d$ due to deletion (resp., insertion) operations is discussed in Section~\ref{sec:EdGR}.
-Generation of all trees with tree edit distance at most $d$ due to simultaneous application of deletion, substitution and insertion operations by using a ReLU network is discussed in Section~\ref{sec:EIGR}.
+Existence of ReLU networks to generate any tree with tree edit distance at most $d$ due to substitution operations is discussed in Section~\ref{sec:ESGR}.
+Existence of ReLU networks to generate any tree with edit distance at most (resp., exactly) $d$ due to deletion (resp., insertion) operations is discussed in Section~\ref{sec:EdGR}.
+Generation of any tree with tree edit distance at most $d$ due to simultaneous application of deletion, substitution and insertion operations by using a ReLU network is discussed in Section~\ref{sec:EIGR}.
 Computational experiments are discussed in Section~\ref{sec:comp}.
 A conclusion and future directions are given in Section~\ref{sec:concl}.
 Proofs of some theorems, examples and explanations of the program codes with sample instances are given in Appendix~\ref{sec:app}.